Stunning Dried Flower Decor Ideas to Try Now!

 - sharp scissors or garden shears

-- microwave safe bowl and water (optional)
+- Microwave-safe bowl and water (optional)

 - gloves and a mask (recommended)

-Supplies List For Pressed Flowers:
+Supplies For Pressed Flowers:

 - blotting paper, newspaper, flat coffee filters, or cardboard